 Meridian History Center

-The Meridian History Center at Meridian City Hall is temporarily closed while we update the exhibits and assess the archived documents, photographs, and artifacts in the collection.
-We expect to reopen the exhibits in spring 2022.
+The Meridian History Center at Meridian City Hall is open for self-guided visits from 10am-4pm Monday-Friday.
+Please pardon our dust as we continue to update the exhibits and assess the archived documents, photographs, and artifacts in the collection.

 A local history room is planned for our Cherry Lane location when we renovate our building beginning in 2024.